 Apply to the Program

-The online application for the Fall session is now closed.
-Please visit the Timeline page for more information about the Spring session.
+Please visit the Timeline page for more information about the Fall session.

 To apply for the Clinical Assessment Program, you will need to demonstrate:

 - You are a final-year medical student or graduate from a medical school listed on the World Directory of Medical Schools by the application deadline.